If you are planning on visiting Edmonton or are an Edmontonian and want a list of fun things to do in Edmonton, you are in the right place!

 Escape the World with Virtual Reality

 Edmonton has an abundance of really great virtual reality centres, including the very fun arcade The Rec Room.
 Although the Rec Room is the perfect place to spend a Saturday afternoon.
-My favourite VR location is Breakout VR, just off of Whyte Avenue.
+My favourite VR location is Breakout VR, just off Whyte Avenue.

 Want to play with friends?
 They have multiplayer games that allow you to shoot arrows at bad guys while chatting with your pals through the headset.